jklymak/Phy426/docs/Assignments/Assignment04.md

   Consider flow over an isolated obstacle in a channel, as in class.
 Assume that the obstacle is a triangle, with height off a flat channel of $h_m = 10\ \mathrm{m}$, and that the triangle's ramp has a slope of 1/100.
 Assume that the incoming two-d flow transport is a fixed $30\ \mathrm{m^2\,s^{-1}}$, that the flow is in steady state, and that the flow is controlled at the crest.

   - What is the thickness of the water column, $d_0$, far upstream of the obstacle?
-(OK to use a root finder and give a numeric answer)
+(Note that we cannot assume u_0 = 0 upstream of the obstacle, but otherwise the derivation is the same.
+OK to use a root finder and give a numeric answer)
-  - Knowing the height far upstream you can numerically integrate in x (or calculate the cubic at each point in x) to get the water thickness $d(x)$ as a function of $x$.
+  - Knowing the height far upstream, you can numerically integrate in x (or calculate the cubic at each point in x) to get the water thickness $d(x)$ as a function of $x$.
 Plot the water thickness as a function of $x$ from $x=-1000 m$ (upstream) to $x=0\ \mathrm{m}$ (the crest).
-Check that $F_m = 1$ in your calculation.
+Check that at the sill crest $\frac{u_m^2}{g d_m} = F_m = 1$ in your calculation.
 For precision, make sure that you have a data point every 10 cm or so; include your code, and the expressions you used to get the interface heights.
-Make the plot as nice as possible (including the obstacle, helps.
+Make the plot as nice as possible - including the obstacle, helps.
-  -  Knowing the water thickness as a function of $x$, use the Momentum Theorem to numerically demonstrate that the momentum balance is satisfied.
+  -  Knowing the water thickness as a function of $x$, numerically demonstrate that the integrated momentum balance is satisfied in the x-direction over a volume that extends from upstream of the sill to the sill crest.